Representative peer: Abolition and attempts to reintroduce

 Following the establishment of the Irish Free State in December 1922, Irish peers ceased to elect representatives, although those already elected continued to have the right to serve for life; the last of the temporal peers, Francis Needham, 4th Earl of Kilmorey, by chance a peer from an Ulster family, died in 1961.
 Disputes had arisen long before as to whether Irish representative peers could still be elected.
 The main Irish Free State Constitution Act 1922 was silent on the matter, to some seeming to mean that the right had not been abolished, but the ancillary Irish Free State (Consequential Provisions) Act 1922 had abolished the office of Lord Chancellor of Ireland, whose involvement was required in the election process.
 The Irish Free State abolished the office of Clerk of the Crown and Hanaper in 1926, the last holder becoming Master of the High Court.
 After 1922 various Irish peers petitioned the House of Lords for a restoration of their right to elect representatives.
 In 1962, the Joint Committee on House of Lords Reform again rejected such requests.
 In the next year, when the Peerage Act 1963 (which, among other things, gave all peers in the Peerage of Scotland the right to sit in the House of Lords) was being considered, an amendment similarly to allow Irish peers all to be summoned was defeated, by ninety votes to eight.
-Instead, the new Act confirmed the right of all Irish peers to stand for election to the House of Commons and to vote at parliamentary elections, which were rights they had always had.
+Instead, the new Act confirmed the right of all Irish peers to stand for election to the House of Commons in any UK constituency and to vote at parliamentary elections: prior to the Act they were only allowed to stand for election in Great Britain.